-The Association of Research Libraries (ARL)/Society of American Archivists (SAA) Mosaic Program selection committee has accepted four master of library and information science (MLIS) students from historically underrepresented racial and ethnic groups into the competitive diversity fellowship program.
+The Association of Research Libraries (ARL)/Society of American Archivists (SAA) Mosaic Program Selection Committee has accepted three master of library and information science (MLIS) students from historically underrepresented racial and ethnic groups into the competitive diversity fellowship program.
 The ARL/SAA Mosaic Program, funded by a generous grant from the US Institute of Museum and Library Services and by ARL members, strives to promote much-needed diversification of the archives and special collections professional workforce.

-Each 2017–2019 Mosaic Program fellow will participate in a one-year, paid internship with the special collections and/or archives at an ARL member institution.
-This cohort will begin their fellowships in fall 2017 and will participate in the 14th Annual ARL Leadership Symposium in February 2018 in Denver, Colorado.
-The fellows will also attend the 2018 ARL/SAA Mosaic Leadership Forum, to be held at the SAA Annual Meeting in August 2018 in Washington, DC.
+Each 2018–2020 Mosaic Program Fellow will participate in a one-year, paid internship with the archives and/or special collections at an ARL member institution.
+This cohort will begin their fellowships in fall 2018 and will participate in the 15th Annual ARL Leadership Symposium in January 2019 in Seattle, Washington.
+The fellows will also attend the 2019 ARL/SAA Mosaic Leadership Forum, to be held at the SAA Annual Meeting in August 2019 in Austin, Texas.

 In addition to the internship and professional development events, fellows in the ARL/SAA Mosaic Program receive tuition support, mentoring, leadership development, career placement assistance, and complimentary student membership in SAA.